 Her eyes drifted to the right as she bit her lip, calculating, “Yes, I forgot… Forty-Five Green…You cannot tell him what I have told you, do you understand?
 You cannot speak a word of this to anyone, do you understand?”

 “Yes, I understand,” said Blue.

 “Promise me,” she said.

 “I promise,” he said.

 And Blue truly did mean not to tell anyone.
-But he had not counted on how clever and observant his older bunkmate could be.
-In fact, FF knew he was hiding something within minutes of coming back from first Meal Time.
-At first Blue denied the accusations, but FF, as always, was stubborn and persistent.
+But he had not counted on how clever and observant his older bunk-mate could be.
+In fact, FF knew Blue was hiding something within minutes of coming back from first Meal Time.
+At first, Blue denied the accusations, but FF, as always, was stubborn and persistent.
 He wouldn’t let it go.